-Our signature share baskets are thematic CFD portfolios of 20+ individual stocks constructed by the most prominent thought leaders in the industry.
+Our signature share baskets are thematic CFD portfolios of 20+ individual stocks constructed in collaboration with some of the most prominent thought leaders in the industry.

-Signature share baskets are CFD portfolios created by prominent thought leaders, utilising strategies refined from years of experience trading in the markets.
-They have handpicked each theme and company after in-depth market analysis, and rebalance each basket quarterly.
+Signature share baskets are CFD portfolios created in collaboration with prominent thought leaders, utilising strategies refined from years of experience trading in the markets.

 Diversify your risk